Is Tashkent Worth Visiting?

 Inside the park, you’ll soon come across Tashkent’s famous ‘Tashkent Chime’.
 Built shortly after World War II, the Chimes sound every 15 minutes, in honour of those who died in World War II and sit in Bolazhon Park, just opposite Amir Temur Square.

-4. Explore Tashkent’s Famous Metro System
+4. Explore Tashkent’s Famous and Beautiful Metro System

 Definitely one of the best things to do in Tashkent is to explore its world-famous Metro system.